 Career burnout is a very real thing, and one solution that I found was

-to take my strengthtalents outside of the clinic and into the strength arena.
+to take my talents outside of the clinic and into the strength arena.
 Now, I realize that some of you reading this may balk at the idea of throwing down in a weight room, or perhaps you work with a population for which you feel strength training, as it is commonly regarded, would be extremely inappropriate.
 That is exactly why I have written this article.
 Strength is not a privilege reserved for muscle-bound meatheads with a penchant for bronzer and a proclivity for hair gel.
 The strength and mobility to move our own bodies is a prerequisite for healthy living and longevity, irrespective of age.
 If you want to be functional, strength is not a privilege, it is a requirement.

 A 2012 study by Brazilian researchers Brito, Ricardo, and Araujo discovered that individuals aged 51-80 who were unable to sit and rise from the floor without external assistance were 6.5 times more likely to die in the next 2 years as compared with individuals who required minimal to no support to perform the same task.
 [1] However, researchers also found that improving an individual’s score on this sit-to-stand test by just 1 point (total score out of 10) was linked with a 21% reduction in their likelihood of death.